Tato stránka je zrcadlo stránky Cool Pilot Talk

 DR

-Dead reckoning; navigation technique estimating position based on last known position, heading, speed, and time.
+Dead reckoning; navigation technique estimating position based on last known position,

 Electronic Combat.